The Benefits of Tummy Time for Infant Development

-Power of Music “If I were not a physicist, I would probably be a musician.
+“If I were not a physicist, I would probably be a musician.
 I often think in music.
 I live my daydreams in music.
-I see my life in terms of music” – Albert Einstein Since nearly the beginning of time, music has been used as a force for healing....
+I see my life in terms of music.” – Albert Einstein Since ancient times, music has been a powerful force for healing and development.
+Aristotle once said,...

 Benefits Of Obstacle Course In Preschool